Anjaniputra15/-Balanced-Binary-Search-Tree-from-Scratch/AUTOCOMMITTER.md

-You can’t hum while holding your nose closed.
+You can’t sneeze with your eyes open.